TinyGLASS: Real-Time Self-Supervised In-Sensor Anomaly Detection

 The final network output is a single tensor of patch-level anomaly scores (\ie{}, a heatmap), while image-level scores are computed on the host side.
-To have an in-sensor evaluation on IMX500's vision sensors \cite{Eki2021, IMX500}, compression is performed using Sony’s Model Compression Toolkit \cite{SonyMTC}, with both weights and activations quantized to INT8.
+For in-sensor evaluation on the IMX500 \cite{Eki2021, IMX500}, compression is performed using Sony’s Model Compression Toolkit \cite{SonyMTC}, with both weights and activations quantized to INT8.

 In terms of model complexity, the ResNet-18 backbone used in TinyGLASS contains 14.6~M parameters when fully instantiated.
-However, only the layers up to \texttt{layer3} are executed during inference, resulting in an effective backbone size of 2.78~M parameters.
+However, only layers up to \texttt{layer3} are executed during inference, resulting in an effective backbone size of 2.78~M parameters.
 The discriminator head, identical to that of GLASS, adds an additional 67.5~K parameters.
-Including the remaining intermediate components (\eg{}, the PatchMaker), the total number of parameters actively used at inference is approximately 2.9~M. Compared to 24.9~M for the corresponding GLASS configuration based on WideResNet-50, this yields an effective compression ratio of 8.6$\times$.
+Including the remaining intermediate components (\eg{}, PatchMaker), the total number of parameters actively used at inference is $\approx$2.9~M. Compared to 24.9~M for the corresponding GLASS configuration based on WideResNet-50, this produces an effective compression ratio of 8.6$\times$.